manobi/fityme/README.md

 ![Alt text](./demo/readme.svg)

-The above card can easily generated with the following code:
+The above card can be easily generated with the following code:

 ```stylus
 @require './node_modules/fityme'